-Not paying is classed as a default, meaning the legal obligations of a loan haven’t been met, and your provider will reserve the right to repossess the property to settle the outstanding loan amount.
+Not repaying is classed as a default, meaning the legal obligations of a loan haven’t been met, and your provider will reserve the right to repossess the property to settle the outstanding loan amount.

 You won’t have to pay an early repayment charge if it’s understood that you have certain conditions or challenges to your daily living, and you’ve permanently left your home to receive care.

 You won’t be asked to leave your home just because you need long-term care.
 If it is possible to receive the care you require within your home, you can continue to live there and the lifetime mortgage will not need to be repaid as long as you continue to do so.

 It's important to consider the benefits, costs and risks before deciding if a lifetime mortgage/ equity release is right for you.

 Get specialist equity release advice

 Take your first step by arranging a call with a UK-based equity release adviser.
 You don’t have to commit to anything, it’s just to see if it’s an option for you.
 And you won’t pay a separate advice fee.
 Instead, we'll make a commission payment to the adviser on completion of your loan.
 Here are two ways to get in touch.